-Pulmonary venous hypertension (PVH) is associated with high blood pressure in the arteries of the lungs (pulmonary arteries) due to the heart being unable to efficiently carry blood away from the lungs.
-This type is part of WHO Group 2 pulmonary hypertension and also may be called isolated postcapillary pulmonary hypertension.
+Pulmonary venous hypertension (PVH) is due to the heart being unable to efficiently carry blood away from the lungs.
+This type is part of WHO Group 2 pulmonary hypertension (PH) and also may be called isolated post-capillary PH.

 Causes of PVH

-PVH is one of the more common forms of pulmonary hypertension and is generally caused by conditions affecting the left side of the heart.
+Pulmonary hypertension due to left heart disease is the most common form of PH and is generally caused by conditions affecting the left side of the heart.
 Normally, deoxygenated blood is pumped from the right side of the heart through the lungs to pick up oxygen, and is transported back through the left side of the heart where it can be dispersed throughout the body.
-When there is an issue with the left side of the heart, blood cannot be effectively moved away from the lungs.
+When there is an issue with the left side of the heart, blood cannot be moved away from the lungs effectively.

 Symptoms of PVH